sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     },
 ```

 > Step 2 above, setting the `line-height` to `0`, addresses a problem in the method Leaflet uses to position elements on the map.
 In particular, Leaflet does not account for other elements in the same parent container.
-By setting all elements to have no line height, we nullify their effect so that the calculated position is correct.
+By setting all elements to have no line height, we nullify this effect so that the calculated position is correct.

 Finally we add methods to get and set the label's status.
 As the code below indicates, our labels can have three different status values, and those values determine the opacity of the label.